anshumandas/get-flutter-fire/README.md

 6. Added Roles of Buyer and Seller.
    1. Added Access level in increasing order of role order => Buyer then Seller then Admin
    2. Created Navigation for each of Admin, Buyer, Seller screens
-   3. TODO: Allow switch from lower role Navigation to Navigation view till the given role of the user
+   3. Allowed switch from lower role Navigation to Navigation view till the given role of the user
-   4. TODO: Also allow a Plan attribute (e.g. Premium user flag) for Buyer and Seller, to add features which are not Navigation linked.
-Add a button Upgrade to Plan in Drawer that leads to Payment screen.
-Also certain aspects of premium plan can be visible that leads to upgrade plan screen via middleware

 Step 10: TODO: CRUD